Santos closes with Luan and tries Gabriel Carabajal, from Argentinos Juniors | saints

 Santos is very close to announcing the signing of midfielder Luan, from Corinthians.
 And the reinforcements won’t stop with him.
-The club is also trying to close with another midfielder: Gabriel Carabajal, 30, of Argentinos Juniors.
+The club also tries to close with another midfielder: Gabriel Carabajal, 30, of Argentinos Juniors.

 See Luan’s goal for Corinthians

 Peixe got all the details of Luan’s hiring right in the last few days.
 The player arrives at the club on loan free of charge until the end of the Brazilian Championship.
-All is well between the parties.
+It’s all right between the parties.
 Just the ad.

 + Midfielder, false 9, tip: how Lisca can use Luan